natenka/pyneng-book-en/docs/source/book/12_useful_modules/pprint.rst

-Pprint
+pprint
 -------------

-Module **pprint** allows you to display Python objects beautifully.
+Module ``pprint`` allows you to display Python objects beautifully.
 This saves the structure of object.
-You can use the result that produces **pprint** to create object.
-Module **pprint** is part of standard Python library.
+You can use the result that produces ``pprint`` to create object.
+Module ``pprint`` is part of standard Python library.

 The simplest use of module is ``pprint()`` function.
 For example, a dictionary with nested dictionaries is displayed as follows: